 Your Forms Might Be Too Long

 Every field you add to a form reduces the number of people who complete it.
-Research shows that going from 5 fields to 9 fields can cut your completion rate nearly in half.
+Formstack's form conversion research found that forms with 7 or more fields see abandonment rates of 67.8%, and that each field removed increases completion by approximately 4.1%.
 Ask yourself: do you really need company name, phone number, and job title before someone can ask a simple question?
 Start with name, email, and message.
 You can always ask for more information after the conversation starts.

 Speed Kills (or Converts)